 Be realistic with your expectations of yourself.
 Know that change takes time and can happen slowly.
 Failure to meet your goals doesn’t mean it is time to wipe the slate, it simply means you need to refocus and gain more support.
 Don’t look at resolutions as a do or die process, instead set New Year goals that you give yourself grace to tackle at your pace.

-Who says resolutions at New Year’s is the only way to make change?
+Who says New Years resolutions are the only way to make change?
 Change can happen anytime, anywhere.
-We put so much pressure on New Year’s in hopes that this time of year will bring magical changes with it and that simply isn’t the case.
+We put so much pressure on ourselves in hopes that this time of year will bring magical changes with it and that simply isn’t the case.
 Remind yourself that change happens when you are ready to tackle the issues and better yourself.
 You don’t need a holiday to give you permission to do so.

 This New Year’s, let go of the idea of making a list of New Year’s resolutions.
+Set some intentions instead.
 Make a few thoughtful goals for yourself, find the support you need, and put a tangible plan in place.
 If you fall, get back up.
 And allow yourself the time you need to make real change in your life.
 You got this!